jegali/CPyU/CPU/v1/README.md

 The object oriented view onto the app is best shown with a class diagram.
 We have a class Apple, which will realize the surrounding computer.
 Parts of the class Apple are the CPU, the RAM and the ROM.
 RAM and ROM as memory components inherit again from the class Memory.
 Class Apple itself is embedded inside the EmulatorWindow, which has aggregtation relationships to DisassemblerWindow and AssemblerWindow.
 The following class diagram clarifies these relations:<br/><br/>

 ![CPyU-Class-diagram](/images/class-diagram-cpyu-v1.png)

+Let' discuss the classes in more depth now.

+## Disassembler Window
+This class already has been discussed.
+Find the details here: [Disassembler](https://github.com/jegali/CPyU/tree/main/Disassembler)

+## Assembler Window
+This class already has been discussed.
+Find the details here: [Assembler](https://github.com/jegali/CPyU/tree/main/Assembler)